DrOliJones/NMR2STL_V2/README.md

 •	Change the size and averaging parameters

-•	Press Process to generate the preview and STL file
+•	Press Process to generate the preview and STL file.
+The stl file can then be taken to a 3D printer but may need further optimsation to print effectivly.
+This could be thickening of the walls and/or adding a base to the model.
+Free software such as Meshmixer can be used to do this.

 File Description: